 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Sumini is from Indonesia.
+She has 1 child.
 She needs a loan of $125 to purchase grocery stock for store.

 Sumini is a hard working mother of one child, she lives with her family in Surabaya1.
 Sumini owns and operates a grocery store within her local community, to help provide for her family.
 Sumini lacks the funds at this time to sustain her store.